okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/create-guide/index.md

 ### Prerequisites

-In this section, specify any prerequisites required before your customer configures your provisioning integration in Okta.
-Examples may include enabling specific Okta features or SKUs, enabling API access to your SCIM server, or adding a particular version of an app in Okta.
+In this section, specify any prerequisites required before your customer configures your integration in Okta.
+Examples may include enabling specific Okta features or SKUs, enabling API access to your SCIM server, or adding a particular version of an integration in Okta.

 For example: